Neuropsychological Evaluations

 Gifted Evaluations

-Gifted evaluations are specialized assessments designed to identify advanced cognitive abilities, learning strengths, and unique thinking styles.
-Families often pursue these evaluations to support applications to gifted or accelerated programs, private or specialized schools, enrichment opportunities, or to guide advanced and individualized learning at home.
-Gifted evaluations can also be helpful when a child’s abilities appear uneven or when their learning needs are not being fully recognized in educational settings.
+Gifted evaluations are specialized cognitive and educational assessments designed to identify advanced cognitive abilities, learning strengths, and unique thinking styles.
+Families often pursue these evaluations when considering a gifted or accelerated program, private or specialized schools, enrichment opportunities, or to guide advanced individualized learning at home.
+Gifted evaluations often help plan supports and curricular adjustments when a child’s abilities appear uneven or when their learning needs are not able to be fully supported in regular educational settings.

-These evaluations are particularly valuable for twice-exceptional (2e) learners, whose gifted abilities may coexist with learning differences, attention challenges, or other areas of vulnerability.
+These evaluations are particularly valuable for twice-exceptional (2e) learners.
+2e learners show areas of gifted ability along with possible learning differences, attention challenges, or other support needs.

 Social Security Disability Evaluations